decretist/ICMCL17/proceedings/ICMCL17.md

 Friedberg edition is the indispensable free resource without which none of my work, and I suspect the work of many others, would be possible.
-But like so many free things, someone paid a great deal of money to make it free, in this case, the taxpayers of the State of Bavaria and the Federal Republic of Germany in the 1980s and 1990s.
+But like so many free things, someone paid a great deal of money to make it free.
 However, the MGH e-text is a resource that because of its archaic format is approaching the end of it useful life.
 If we want to continue to advance our understanding of Gratian's *Decretum* with the help of electronic resources, we need to invest